LewisSmallwood/IoT-Smart-Stairs/README.md

 Internet-connected smart stair lighting control, using GPIO on the Raspberry Pi to control lighting.

-The project is built in TypeScript with tests using Jest.
+The project is built using TypeScript.

-## Brief
-TODO

 ## Hardware
 TODO: Hardware and Component Description